56 NYC Restaurants Selling Groceries And Meal Kits56 restaurants that can help keep your kitchen stocked.

 Saraling Atin is a Filipino grocery store in Elmhurst with a cafeteria-style counter in the back serving simmering mung bean stews, pancit noodles, and crispy lechon kawali.
 In addition to hot food, they have tons of excellent Filipino canned goods and snacks like taro leaves in coconut cream, Ding Dongs, and Squidees.
 And if you want something prepared - get a combo meal, which costs between $5-11 and comes with your choice of one-to-three entrees plus a side of rice or noodles.

 Nights at Insa typically follow a progression like this: cocktails, delicious Korean food, soju, karaoke, soju.
 And now that this Gowanus spot is offering delivery, you can follow the same pattern at home.
-Start with a large format cocktail, like one with gochugaru-infused rum, throw some of their frozen dumplings in the steamer or a ribeye on the stove, and get Weird Al queued up for virtual karaoke.
+Start with a bottle of wine or soju, throw some of their frozen dumplings in the steamer, and get Weird Al queued up for virtual karaoke.

 If you want to cook some high-quality fish at home, know that this Egyptian restaurant in Astoria sells fresh seafood by the pound.
 They have outdoor dining as well as prepared food for takeout and delivery, but you can also stop by their spot on Ditmars Boulevard and point to whatever type of raw fish you like.
 The octopus is particularly great with just a little lemon juice and olive oil in a pan.